animate1978/MB-Lab-docs/docs/skin_editor.rst

 .. image:: images/skin_shader_01.png

 The following parameter editor will change depending on the base model you choose.

-The parameters editor is composed by an intuivive set of sliders for easily modify the values of skin complexion, skin bump, skin oil, skin saturation, skin subsurface scattering and more.
+The parameters editor is composed by an intuivive set of sliders for easily modify the values of skin complexion, skin bump, skin oil, skin subsurface scattering and more.

 ===========================
 Realistic Shader Parameters